 |Notes||Serve the cobbler hot with whipped cream, crème fraîche, or vanilla ice cream.

-If you don’t have sour cherries, you can use other kinds, but you’ll want to start with less sugar and add more to taste.
+If you don’t have sour cherries, you can use sweet ones, but you’ll want to start with less sugar and add more to taste.

 |Key to abbreviations and conversions|